jtroo/de-bird/README.md

 **Transform your Raspberry Pi into a professional USB keyboard, mouse, and media controller with web-based management.**

 Control a computer from another computer, customize per-keyboard mappings, suppress keys or functions that auto-enter, and manage everything through a modern Bootstrap 5 dark theme web interface.
+But why does this exist [BHB.bzz]https://bhb.buzz/keybird.html

 **🔗 GitHub:** [github.com/mcyork/keybird](https://github.com/mcyork/keybird)